 Getting Young People to Consider Commercial Electrical Work

 “It’s no secret that nationwide, there is a shortage of trained folks in the construction industries,” says Miller Electric Safety Director Scott Love.
 “We’ve been doing what we can for years to encourage more people to get interested in the trades.
-If we don’t, there’s going to be a shortage of qualified people to do the skilled work that Omaha and western Iowa businesses need.”
+If we don’t, there’s going to be a shortage of commercial electricians and industrial electricians to do the skilled work that Omaha and western Iowa businesses need.”

-How Miller Electric is Bringing Back ‘Dirty Jobs’
+How Miller Electric is Bringing Back Commercial Electric and Industrial Electrician Jobs

-We’ve written here in the past about what Miller Electric is doing to bring dirty jobs back to Omaha.
+We’ve written in the past about what Miller Electric is doing to bring so called ‘dirty jobs’ like industrial electrician and industrial electric jobs back to Omaha.
 Some of those year-round efforts include:

 • Miller Internship Program